mhweiner/brek/README.md

 }
 ```

+At a minimum, `default.json` is required at the root of your `conf` folder.

 See [full configuration rules](#configuration-rules), [merge strategy](#configuration-overrides-and-merge-strategy), and reference the example folder structure above.
-At a minimum, `default.json` is required at the root of your `conf` folder.
+Also, don't forget to check out [loaders](#loaders) for dynamic runtime configuration.

 ## 4. Typescript Configuration (tsconfig.json)